 The student housing sector has been growing very fast in recent years and there has been huge focus on brands: revamping old ones, differentiating existing ones across different markets and also creating new ones.
 Why is the brand and brand identity so important?
 What do we need to consider when we plan communication to our target audience?
-We have talked to Bart Sasim from Super Positive Experience to get his expert view.
+We have talked to Bart Sasim from Spatial Experience to get his expert view.

 Bart, tell us about SPX and what you do.

 We are a team of interdisciplinary, ambitious and experienced professionals dedicated to providing specialised market expertise and helping brands adapt to the fast-changing landscape of the student housing, co-living and co-working industry.
-A one-stop shop for creative solutions, Super Positive Experience aims to present our partners with a hassle-free experience where all the marketing tools needed to turn concepts into commercial real estate projects are at arm’s reach.
+A one-stop shop for creative solutions, Spatial Experience aims to present our partners with a hassle-free experience where all the marketing tools needed to turn concepts into commercial real estate projects are at arm’s reach.
 Our services range from concept creation & strategy to branding, online & offline marketing, digital & print and new media solutions.
 Recently we have even introduced innovative tools within new media such as 360-degree video & photo production, drone shoots and virtual tours to help our partners adapt to the digital-driven times and attract the nomad generation as well as the Gen Z student.
 We believe this is the way of the future.

 What is your experience within the student housing sector?